Robert C. Campbell: Military career

-After he returned to the POW camp, with other prisoners, he spent nine months digging their way out of the camp and making a break for the Dutch border.
-Unfortunately, his group was captured on the Dutch border and sent back into captivity.
-After the war, Capt Campbell returned to Britain and served in the military until 1925.
+Later during his sojourn as a POW, Campbell and other prisoners spent nine months digging a tunnel to escape from their camp and attempted to reach the Dutch border.
+He was captured near the border and sent back into captivity.

+After the war, Campbell returned to Britain; he served in the military until 1925.

 Death

 While living on the Isle of Wight in July 1966 he died, aged 81.